 9. Season sans sugar

 When dipping, slathering, or marinating, consider your options carefully.
 Barbecue sauce and ketchup are loaded with sugar.
-Just 2 tablespoons of barbecue sauce can have more than 16 grams — and nobody’s eating a pulled pork sandwich with just two tablespoons!
+Just 2 tablespoons of barbecue sauce can have more than — and nobody’s eating a pulled pork sandwich with just two tablespoons!

 Herbs and spices add flavor and boast a number of health benefits, such as antimicrobial and antioxidant properties.
 Plus, they contain virtually no calories, and, of course, no sugar.
 Up your seasoning game with cayenne, garlic, oregano, rosemary, or turmeric.
 And check out this recipe for Gluten-Free Barbecue Sauce by Naturally Savvy Recipes.